First published: 13th September 2019. Last updated: 3rd November 2020.

 The pace of change in broadcast technology and the transmission costs associated with broadcasting 15 additional versions of BBC One in HD on the various broadcast platforms are two of the main reasons cited by the BBC for not moving ahead with HD transmission for the BBC One English regions.

-Hardly a month passes without an announcement of some notable advancement in broadcast technology.
 The BBC has repeatedly put off upgrades to English regional studio facilities for fear of the technology being rapidly superseded.

 Surely at some point they have to bite the bullet and jump?
 One wonders if there ever will be a right time?
 The kit in some of the English regions is incredibly old.
 And the picture quality – even for SD – is quite poor in a number of cases.